Enrique246/e-commerce-backend/README.md

 - What was your motivation?
   - Learning to build a back-end structure for a e-commerce app.
 - Why did you build this project?
-  - To undesterstand how sql and Node.js relate and work togather.
+  - To understand how SQL and Node.js relate and work togather.

-- What problem does it solve?
+### Summary
 ```
 GIVEN a functional Express.js API
 WHEN I add my database name, MySQL username, and MySQL password to an environment variable file